Klinsmann back coaching with Hertha Berlin - WHIZ News

 BERLIN (AP) — Jürgen Klinsmann is back in coaching for the first time since he was fired by the United States in 2016.

-Klinsmann has been named the new coach of Hertha Berlin after Ante Covic was fired with the team 15th in the Bundesliga.
+Klinsmann took charge of Hertha Berlin on Wednesday after Ante Covic parted company with the team, which is 15th in the Bundesliga.

-Hertha says Klinsmann is taking over until the end of the season, with no mention of any long-term strategy.
+Klinsmann is taking over until the end of the season, Hertha said, providing no detail of any long-term strategy.

 Covic had been with Hertha continuously since 2003, first as a player and then in a series of coaching roles.
 He took over as head coach in May when Pál Dárdai left but recent performances have been disappointing.